1. Overview

 Baeldung.txt

-In practice –volumes-from is usually used to link volumes between running containers.
-Jenkins uses it to share data between agents running as Docker containers.
+In practice –volumes-from usually links volumes between running containers.
+For instance, Jenkins uses this to share data between agents running as Docker containers.

-In this article, we saw how Docker normally creates a container with a fresh filesystem, but how bind mounts and volumes allow long-term storage of data beyond the container’s lifecycle.
+In this article, we saw how Docker normally creates a container with a fresh filesystem, and how bind mounts and volumes enable long-term storage of data beyond the container’s lifecycle.

 Comments are open for 30 days after publishing a post.
 For any issues past this date, use the Contact form on the site.